ltnguyen14/Quant_stock/README.md

 * A convolutional neural network

 ## Accuracy measurements
 The pipeline implemented is using [backtrader](https://www.backtrader.com) to implement backtesting in order to test each individual strategy.
+In the future, it is worthwhile to try using a genetic algorithm to better figure the accuracy of the model.

 ## Usage
 run `python driver.py -t model_name` to train